-Session 6: Mindful Movement

-Learning Outcomes: To demonstrate that there of lots of ways to be mindful, that

-Time Activity Method Resources 5mins Hello and welcome Children give feedback on what mindfulness they have done since last week.
-3mins Different ways to be mindful Explain to children that if you are someone who doesn't like to sit still, there are many more practical ways to be Mindful.
-For example, mindful movement exercises and stretches can be used.
-2mins What is mindful movement?
+Session 6: Mindful Movement LO: To demonstrate that there of lots of ways to be mindful, that don't all mean sitting or lying still!
+5 mins HELLO AND WELCOME Children give feedback on what mindfulness they have done since last session.
+3 mins DIFFERENT WAYS TO BE MINDFUL Explain to the children that if you are someone who doesn't like to sit still, there are many more practical ways to be mindful, such as, mindful movement exercises and stretches.
+2 mins WHAT IS MINDFUL MOVEMENT?
 When we think about mindfulness practice or meditation, we often think of a person sitting still in a cross-legged position.
 While that's a great way to practise mindfulness, it isn't the only way!
 Our lives can be so 'go-go-go' and lots of people are simply not used to being still.
 Sometimes it is the sitting still in itself that can be one of the hardest parts of mindfulness practice.
 But Mindful movement can be used to describe any movement activity that is practised mindfully, by giving attention, presence and intention to whatever the form of movement may be.
-5mins Mindful moving activity 1) Breath of Fire: This breathing exercise involves 20-40 short powerful exhales.
+5 mins MINDFUL MOVEMENT 1) Breath of Fire: This breathing exercise involves 20-40 short powerful exhales.
 Try it seated or standing.
-Take a full breath in and pause.
+Take a full breath in 1111113 ACTIVITIES and pause.
 Start with your arms up, making fists with your hands, and as you exhale pull your elbows down to your waist.
 Every time you exhale you pull your belly back to your spine.
 2) Toes up/Heels up: If possible, take off your shoes.
 As you inhale, lift your heels up.
 As you exhale, release heels and lift your toes up.
 Rock up and down for 5 breaths.
 3) Squats: Separate your feet wider than your hips.
 Inhale reach your arms overhead.
 Exhale out of your mouth, bend your knees and pull your elbows down towards your knees.
 Straighten your arms and legs as you inhale.
 Repeat for 5 breaths.
-10mins Mindful Walking Some people prefer being out in nature.
-And maybe don't even realise that a walk in the countryside, or at the beach, just noticing the smells, sights, sounds etc is being mindful.
+4) Fizzy Hands: Squeeze your fingers over the top of your thumbs as hard as you can.
+After 30 seconds relax your hands, rest your hands somewhere comfortable, on your lap or next to you, now pay attention to the sensation in your palms and your fingers - really notice how this feels and the changes that are you, now pay attention to the sensation in your palms and your fingers - really notice how this feels and the changes that are happening until your hands feel normal again.
+10 MINDFUL Some people prefer being out in nature.
+And maybe don't even 5, 4, 3, 2, 1 mins WALKING realise that a walk in the countryside, or at the beach, just Handout noticing the smells, sights, sounds etc is being mindful.
 Paying attention to the things around you is being mindful.
-Take the children outside and ask them to walk around for 10mins noticing; 5 things they can see, 4 things they can hear, 3 things they can touch, 2 things they can smell and 1 thing they can taste.
+Take the children outside and ask them to walk around for 10mins noticing;

+5 things they can see 4 things they can hear 3 things they can touch 2 things they can smell 1 thing they can taste Consider 7 November 11 11 Disc I tilling they can taste